J. Henry Edmunds: End of service

 The pilot boat J. Henry Edmunds was lost on March 12, 1928, when she was grounded on the shoals of Cape Henlopen, Delaware, in dense fog and bad weather.
 The nose of the boat rammed into the sand.
 The Pilots' Association of Philadelphia, turned her over to the underwriters after failed attempts were made to pull her off the beach.
-She was the last schooner-rigged pilot boat in the Delaware Bay.

-On March 24, 1928, the Edmunds was sold at public auction by D. W. Burbage to George Shockley of Rehoboth Beach, Delaware for $350.
+She was the last schooner-rigged pilot boat in Delaware Bay.
+On March 24, 1928, the J. Henry Edmunds was sold at public auction by D. W. Burbage to George Shockley of Rehoboth Beach, Delaware for $350.